Destiny Mastercard® review: A simple credit-building card saddled with too many fees for comfort

 Why you might want a different credit-building card

-Rates & fees: Numerous fees and a sky-high interest rate can strain your wallet
+Rates and fees: Numerous fees and a sky-high interest rate can strain your wallet

 The Destiny Mastercard features extremely high fees for a credit-building card.
 You’ll need to pay a $175 annual fee for the first year and $49 for each year afterward.
-On top of the annual fee, you’ll also pay a monthly fee, which is an uncommon fee on most mainstream credit cards.
+On top of the annual fee, you’ll also pay a monthly fee, which is an uncommon fee on most mainstream credit cards but found on cards for poor credit.
 This monthly fee is waived for the first year from account opening, but you’ll be charged $12.50 per month after that ($150 annually).

-These two charges combine for $199 in costs annually to keep the account open.
+These two charges combine to cost $199 annually to keep the account open.
 These fees cut directly into your already low initial credit limit and could make it difficult to focus on building your credit.

 The Destiny Mastercard also has a very high variable interest rate of 35.90 percent.
-Very few cards on the market feature an APR this high, and carrying a balance can present an enormous risk of quickly accumulating high interest charges and increasing credit card debt
+Very few cards on the market feature an APR this high, and carrying a balance can present an enormous risk of quickly accumulating expensive interest charges and increasing credit card debt.

 Credit limit: Small credit line limits your spending options

 Your credit utilization ratio — the percent of credit you’re borrowing from your total credit availability — is an important factor in determining your credit score.
-Ideally, you want to keep your ratio to 30 percent or below.
-Going above this percentage over time can ultimately harm the growth of your credit score.
+Ideally, you want to keep your ratio at 30 percent or below.
+Going above this percentage over time can ultimately harm your credit score.

 Credit building: Minimal features

 The Destiny Mastercard offers surprisingly few credit-building features.
 While it reports to all three major credit bureaus and considers applications from most credit histories, these are standard features on most credit-building cards.
-Further, the Destiny Mastercard doesn’t offer to increase your credit limit after a certain period of on-time payments or provide free FICO credit score access.
-Both of these features are great to have if you’re serious about boosting your credit score
+The Destiny Mastercard doesn’t offer to increase your credit limit after a certain period of on-time payments or provide free FICO credit score access.
+Both features are great to have if you’re serious about boosting your credit score.

 Rewards: No additional value